Your baby at 33 weeks

-Too much caffeine in pregnancy can cause miscarriage or for your baby to be born with a low birthweight.
+Too much caffeine in pregnancy increases the risk of miscarriage or your baby being born with a low birthweight.

-If you're pregnant, don't have more than 200 milligrams (200mg) of caffeine a day – that's about the same as 2 mugs of tea, plus 1 can of cola.
+If you're pregnant, do not have more than 200 milligrams (200mg) of caffeine a day – that's about the same as 2 mugs of tea, plus 1 can of cola.